 The snap test is the best way to sort this out.
 Go to the very tip of a branch that you suspect might be dead and snap it off.

-Dead branches – The will be easy to snap and not flexible at all.
+Dead branches – They will be easy to snap and not flexible at all.
 You will get a crisp snapping sound and you will see it is brown and dry all the way through.

 Can I cut down a dead tree on my property?

 It is legal to remove dead trees on your property.
 I have read in very very few tree ordinances that you need a permit by the city first.
 99% of the time you will be fine.
-You can double check 2 ways.
+You can double-check 2 ways.

-Fast and easy – Go to this like and search for your state then city.
+Fast and easy – Go to this like and search for your state and then the city.
 There will be a link to your Local Tree Removal Ordinance which will state whether you need a permit or not to remove a dead tree.